eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 Generally, 8 GiB of RAM is a very tight fit, and 16+ GiB is recommended.

-2 or 4 CPU cores, and an SSD for storage because the node databases are so IOPS-heavy.
+4 CPU cores are recommended to deal with spikes in processing.
+An SSD is required for storage because the node databases are so IOPS-heavy.
 The Geth execution client would require around 500GiB of storage by itself initially, which can fill a 1TB SSD within 6 months.
 Offline pruning is available.